adamfowleruk/mljs/planning.md

   - Test PAF file format
  - Nice to have: Widgets: Browse related Subjects in node diagram

-Targets for 1.2 (Dec 2013)
+Targets for 1.2 (Dec 2013) - High priority
- - IN PROGRESS Test: Create MLJS Rest only (not Roxy hybrid) deployment project
- - Docs: Publish mljsrest to internal demo server
- - Widgets: OpenLayers - Use MarkLogic as a tile cache rather than the browser (and do "cache first")
- - Widgets: Address to Lon Lat - Perform address lookup for top matching point, feed as constraint in to structured query
-  - MS VirtualEarth address lookup?
-  - Accept radius as a property
  - App builder gap closing
   - Core: Rework searchcontext
    - Allow contribution of facets/sort etc to alter both text (grammar) queries and structured query (independently, via searchcontext)
    - Support compound search mode in V7 (options + search)
+    - version rest extension
    - (Doubtful) Check if structured query supports dynamic text query constraints with grammar (i.e. one term with grammar parsing)
    - DEFERRED Do shadow query automatically in searchcontext rather than per-widget?
    - DEFERRED Come up with a strategy for parent-child relationships in search widgets (one way facet selection - E.g. genre THEN album)